-- 9) Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up? - a) Date of sending out notices: 2221 April 20162017 - b) Date of Annual/Special Stockholders Meeting: 4615 May 20162017 before the AGM.
+- 9) Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up? - a) Date of sending out notices: 23 April 2015 - b) Date of Annual/Special Stockholders Meeting: 15 May 2015

+Yes.
+As a matter of practice, the Corporation distributes the notice of the meeting at least 21 days (or 15 business days) before the AGM.
 According to its By-Laws, except as otherwise provided by law, written or printed notice of all annual and special meetings of stockholders, stating the place and time of the meeting, and if necessary, the general nature of the business to be considered shall be transmitted by personal delivery, mail, facsimile, telex, telegraph or cable to each stockholder of record entitled to vote to his last known address, at least 15 days before the date of the meeting, in case of an Annual Meeting, or at least 7 days before the date of the hearing, if a special meeting.